kin-labs/kin-developer-docs-old/docs/essentials/kre-checklist/index.md

-# KRE Valid Transaction Checklist ||110
+# KRE Checklist ||20

-The Kin Rewards Engine [KRE](/docs/the-kre-explained/) rewards developers for creating awesome experiences that utilize Kin.
-In order to maintain a fair playing field amongst Kin developers and a safe experience for users, applications must satisfy these requirements to be eligible for rewards from the [KRE](/docs/the-kre-explained/).
+The Kin Rewards Engine [KRE](/essentials/kin-rewards-engine/) rewards developers for creating awesome experiences that utilize Kin.
+In order to maintain a fair playing field amongst Kin developers and a safe experience for users, applications must satisfy these requirements to be eligible for rewards from the [KRE](/essentials/kin-rewards-engine/).

 ## Spend Checklist